Discover Newfoundland & Labrador

 Quality Hotel Clarenville Breakfast, lunch & dinnerFull Day Itinerary

-Continue to the beautiful port of Twillingate, famous for its stunning coastline, charming streets, lush countryside, and if the season is right – icebergs.
-Head over to the Long Point Lighthouse where you'll have a panoramic view of it all.
+Continue to the beautiful port of Twillingate, famous for its stunning coastline, charming streets, lush countryside, and icebergs if the season is right.
+Then, head to the Long Point Lighthouse, where you'll have a panoramic view of it.

 Shortly after, stop at the Prime Berth Fishery & Heritage Centre, a private interpretive fishing center and craft studio created by David Boyd as a tribute to his forefathers.
-Prime Berth refers to the age old practice of holding a lottery to determine the best place for fishermen to set their cod traps during the coming summer.
-In honor of this tradition, and as a tribute to these proud people, David named his heritage center, "Prime Berth" literally meaning "the best spot!"
+Prime Berth refers to the age-old practice of holding a lottery to determine the best place for fishermen to set their cod traps during summer.
+In honor of this tradition, and as a tribute to these proud people, David named his heritage center "Prime Berth," meaning "the best spot!"

 Travel through Terra Nova National Park, a magical place where dense boreal forest and magnificent fjords compete for your attention.
 Make your way to Clarenville.
 Upon arrival, check into your hotel and join your fellow travelers for dinner.